 Stacy Malone, Esq.

 Stacy Malone, Esq. is the Executive Director of the Victim Rights Law Center and works out of the VRLC's Boston, MA office.
-She joined the VRLC in 2004 as a volunteer attorney for the VRLC’s Rape Survivors’ Law Project, where she provided free legal services to sexual assault survivors on employment, safety, privacy and other issues.
+She joined the VRLC in 2004 as a volunteer attorney, where she provided free legal services to sexual assault survivors on employment, safety, privacy and legal needs.
 After serving five years on the VRLC’s Board of Directors, she was appointed the Executive Director in 2010.
-As the first national nonprofit law center in the country solely dedicated to the civil legal needs of rape and sexual assault victims, Stacy manages the VRLC’s administrative operations and strategic direction for both offices, which are located in Boston, MA and Portland, OR.
+Stacy manages the strategic direction, operations, and development for the VRLC’s national programs, as well as both the VRLC’s offices in Massachusetts and Oregon.
 She oversees the organization’s management team, finance, fundraising and development, media relations, human resources, and project development.
 She loves to mentor staff and volunteer attorneys.
-Stacy partners with the Office on Violence Against Women, Office for Victims of Crime, and local and national organizations to train advocates, lawyers, medical professionals, law enforcement, college administrators, and others on how to improve the response to sexual violence.
+Stacy partners with the Office on Violence Against Women, Office for Victims of Crime, and local and national organizations to train a wide range of audiences to improve the response to sexual violence.
 Presentation examples include the civil legal needs of sexual assault victims, legal issues of sexual assault victims who are minors, advocating under Title IX, conducting a holistic sexual assault legal intake, and the privacy rights of sexual assault victims.
-Stacy has also worked in the private sector and at both federal and state agencies.
+Stacy serves on the Massachusetts Governor’s Council to Address Sexual and Domestic Violence and the Advisory Board for the Massachusetts Sexual Assault Nurse Examiners Program, and has also worked in the private sector and at both federal and state agencies.
 Her legal career has focused on working with young women, victims of violence, and those who have faced discrimination.
 Stacy graduated with a B.A. from the University of Massachusetts at Amherst, from the University of Massachusetts at Boston with a Graduate Certificate in Women in Politics and Public Policy Program, and with a J.D. from Boston University School of Law.
-In 2011, she was honored to receive Massachusetts Lawyers Weekly’s Top Women of Law 2011 Award and inducted into Massachusetts Lawyer’s Weekly’s Circle of Excellence in 2013.
-Stacy is a member of the Boston Rotary Club and the USA 500 Club.
+In 2011, she was honored to receive Massachusetts Lawyers Weekly’s Top Women of Law Award and in 2013 was inducted into Massachusetts Lawyer’s Weekly’s Circle of Excellence.
+She is a member of the Boston Rotary Club and the USA 500 Club.
 Stacy has been featured in a number of local and reputable national media outlets.

 Click here to read an interview with VRLC Executive Director Stacy Malone.